Join Here | Log In

 However, new studies are showing the chronic, low-dose impact of emulsifiers on the intestinal mucosal barrier.
 These studies paint a new picture of the health effects of emulsifiers.

 The gut mucosa interacts with the bacteria in your gut, keeping them at the right distance from your gut lining to prevent activation of the immune system.
 Multiple studies over the past two decades show that there is a link between dietary emulsifiers and a reduction or thinning of the mucosal layer that protects your intestinal cells.
 This allows bacteria to translocate and come in contact with the epithelial cells lining the intestines.
 Your immune system then reacts by producing inflammatory cytokines.
-The inflamed gut lining can allow bacteria into the bloodstream as well as being linked to chronic diseases including metabolic syndrome.[ref]
+The inflamed gut lining can allow bacteria into the bloodstream and is linked to chronic diseases, including metabolic syndrome.[ref]

 Studies on chronic effects of emulsifiers/surfactants in ultra-processed foods: